 Surf Philippines – Surfing Cloud 9, Siargao Island

 Siargao Island is home to the 8th best wave in the world, Cloud 9!
 For 8 months of the year (October –May) the surfing capital of the Philippines; Siargao island is pumping out world class sets from the Pacific Ocean.
 Offering both right and left hand breaks all around the island.
 These are more suited for intermediate to advanced level surfers.
 This gorgeous island is full of empty beaches, sparkling lagoons and lush mangroves.
 So not only is Siargao an island paradise but also the number one place to surf in the Philippines!

 Sirago has almost no sand breaks anywhere on the island.
 Therefore surfing the razor-sharp reefs of cloud9 and other gnarly breaks around Siargao shouldn’t be taken lightly!
 The majestic right hand reef break of Cloud 9 can be quite intimidating.
 If you know what you’re doing, there's a good chance you'll be hanging in the green room all day!
 Surfers from around the world dream of the perfectly produced waves of General Luna’s epic Cloud 9 break.

 Over on the Eastern side of Siargao are plenty more, quality breaks scattered along the coastline.
 Surfing Siargao is the ultimate Philippines surf trip!
+Make sure you stay right where the action is at the Surfing Carabao Beach Houses just a short scooter ride away from General Luna and Cloud 9.
+Staying here was the highlight of our Philippines surf trip, with little huts, just footsteps away from the beach.
 With an endless supply of world class breaks and island vibes, Siargao is the best place for a Philippines surfing holiday!